Overview of Healthy at Home Eviction Relief Fund

-- Copy of state ID with address that matches current residence OR mail indicating proof of residence if state ID does not match current address.
+- Piece of mail indicating proof of residence if state ID does not match current address.

 - Proof of renter status, such as a current written lease.

 - Proof of income for the past 30 days (paystubs, unemployment statement, etc.)